Meet The Team

 Madonna has been awarded a distinction in her Parrot Studies and Behaviour Diploma and is studying towards her diploma in feline behaviour.

 In her spare time Madonna enjoys training her German Shepherd Dogs Turok in obedience and Vita in obedience and hopefully agility.
 She also enjoys helping with wild bird conservation and researching exotic animal diseases.
-Currently she is owned by three dogs, eight ferrets and a parrotlet.
+Currently she is owned by two dogs, nine ferrets and a rescue cockatiel.

 Barbara Thomson BVMS MRCVS

 Barbara graduated from Glasgow University in 1980.
 She has been working at the Coatbridge and Holytown branches since they were owned by Shearer and McGregor before the change to Ark Veterinary Group in 1994.
 Barbara enjoys all aspects of veterinary medicine and particularly enjoys working with cats.
-Barbara splits her time between our Coatbridge and Holytown branches.
 In her spare time Barbara enjoys craft making and gardening and spending time with her three cats.

 May Rafferty BVMS MRCVS